davidchambers/cheerio/Readme.md

 ## Special Thanks

 This library stands on the shoulders of some incredible developers.
 A special thanks to:

 __&#8226; @FB55 for node-htmlparser2 & CSSSelect:__
 Felix has a knack for writing speedy parsing engines.
 He completely re-wrote both @tautologistic's `node-htmlparser` and @harry's `node-soupselect` from the ground up, making both of them much faster and more flexible.
-Cheerio would not be possible without his foundational work
+Cheerio would not be possible without his foundational work.

 __&#8226; @jQuery team for jQuery:__
-The core API is the best of it's class and despite dealing with all the browser inconsistencies the code base is extremely clean and easy to follow.
+The core API is the best of its class and despite dealing with all the browser inconsistencies the code base is extremely clean and easy to follow.
 Much of cheerio's implementation and documentation is from jQuery.
 Thanks guys.

 __&#8226; @visionmedia:__
 The style, the structure, the open-source"-ness" of this library comes from studying TJ's style and using many of his libraries.
 This dude consistently pumps out high-quality libraries and has always been more than willing to help or answer questions.
 You rock TJ.

 ## License